Prap21/Weather-App/README.md

 Search Functionality: Users can search for weather by city name.
 Dynamic Updates: Weather data updates dynamically on the page without requiring a reload.
 Error Handling: Displays appropriate error messages for invalid inputs or API issues.
-Geolocation Support: Optionally fetches weather for the user's current location (if permissions are granted).

 # Technologies Used
 HTML5 for structure